Fall 2026

 - Peer Instructor: Maya Sirivelu

-- IDH2930 - More than a Dreamer: Martin Luther Kind, Jr, Where Do We Go From Here?
+- IDH2930 - More than a Dreamer: Martin Luther King, Jr, Where Do We Go From Here?
 Chaos or Community

 This year is the 40th anniversary of the Dr. Martin Luther King, Jr. holiday and from 1955-1968, he was a leading figure in the civil rights movement.
 Kiing published five books and gave thousands of speeches and interviews, but most Americans have only read “Letter from Birmingham Jail” and “I Have a Dream Speech.”
 When King was assassinated, he had a 75% disapproval rating because of his views on the Vietnam War and poverty.
 Using his book Where Do We Go From Here?
 Chaos or Community we will examine King’s ideas on racism, Black Power, the Vietnam war, poverty, and capitalism.